react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 - This work will have to start from Meta's side (see [comments in the other proposal](https://github.com/react-native-community/discussions-and-proposals/pull/49/files#r255135557))
 - Since Metro by default doesn't handle symlinks well, it could be that for RN Tester to keep working we might have to add [`@rnx-kit/metro-resolver-symlinks`](https://github.com/microsoft/rnx-kit/tree/main/packages/metro-resolver-symlinks)
-- the changelog generator will need to be worked on to accomodate generating changelogs for any or all or some of the packages in the new monorepo structure
+- the changelog generator ([`@rnx-kit/rn-changelog-generator`](https://github.com/microsoft/rnx-kit/tree/main/incubator/rn-changelog-generator)) will need to be worked on to accommodate generating changelogs for any/all/some of the packages in the new monorepo structure

 ### Other considerations